Arsénio Pompílio Pompeu de Carpo: Slave trading

 After spending some years in Brazil and in the United States, Arsénio returned to Angola in 1837, where he started working for the slave trader Francisco Teixeira de Miranda – also known as Mirandinha.
 His main activities consisted in buying goods in America and distributing them to his agents, who travelled to the African interior and exchanged them for slaves.
 Arsénio promoted then the export of slaves to Brazilian markets, relying upon a web of front men who signed record books and documentation on his behalf, keeping his name unblemished.

 This was a risky activity: the ephemeral character of such profession was explained by the fact that officially outlawed slave traders were often no longer able to secure their business by simply bribing the authorities or buying the silence of associates who proved to be too greedy or ambitious.

 However, by the time of his return to Luanda, Arsénio was an accomplished and wealthy cosmopolitan gentleman, creating a sensation in the capital for the sophisticated luxury he liked to display.
 In fact, even if the abolition of the transatlantic traffic had been a serious blow to Luanda traders, instead of renouncing their luxurious lifestyles they tended to turn luxury into a powerful social weapon which, at the same time, allowed them to both confront the central government and obtain respect or recognition from the colonial authorities.

-Arsénio de Carpo, as this letter from a British emissary seems to confirm, showed the way:"The only slave trader that I met in Angola lived there as a prince.
-That was a professional necessity, rather than a matter of extravagance or natural bent for luxury.
-A slave trader basically depends on authorities’ tolerance and benevolence: the only way to attract powerful friends is to act as a magnate, being generous, holding parties and gatherings.
-It's not different from a diplomat's life."